Here’s How Excited Fans Are For ‘Attack On Titan’ Season 2’s April 2017 Release

 One of the highly-renowned anime series will attack very soon!
 Attack on Titan Season 2 is officially set for April 2017 release, as revealed by a trailer courtesy of Kodansha Comics and Funimation.
 Watch it below.

 Attack on Titan, also known as Shingeki No Kyojin, is one of the most popular and successful manga and anime series of today.
 Obviously, avid fans are already excited for Season 2’s looming release.
 The waiting game got even more intense when the trailer was released right before Christmas.
 As days pass by, more and more fans are starting to get hyped up with the AOT Season 2’s release craze.
-Here are some of the latest reactions from fans we found on Twitter:
+Here are some of the latest reactions from fans we found on Twitter.

 “Yo the trailer for Attack on Titan Season 2 looks lit af” – @OGCharismaticMF